-Simple breathing exercises for COPD – help for shortness of breath, coughing & hyperinflation.
-Part 2
+Simple breathing exercises for COPD – help for shortness of breath, coughing & hyperinflation: Exercise 2 “Seated Rotation”

-Physiotherapist Marlies Ziegler explains how respiratory physiotherapy for COPD works and every week for three weeks she will present a simple breathing exercise.
+Physiotherapist Marlies Ziegler explains how respiratory physiotherapy for COPD works.
+In addition, she presents three simple breathing exercises.
 The exercises increase the ribcage’s flexibility and they can reduce shortness of breath, coughing and hyperinflation, as well make it easier to dislodge mucus from the bronchial tubes.
+This time she shows the exercise “Seated Rotation”.

 The focus of this exercise is on the spine’s rotational movement.
 You also will stretch the pectoral muscles, which also act as accessory muscles of breathing.
 How to do this exercise: